KamiworksCat/djangotutorial-ubuntu/README.md

 Create first view code in polls/views.py (Completed) <br>
 Mapping the view to a URL and pointing the rool URLconf.
 (Completed) <br>
 Adding more views and configuring their urls.
 (Completed) <br>
+Updating index view and introducting new templates for polls to reference upon.
+(Completed) <br>

 # Django learning points